 HDR10+ is a video format that’s increasingly found on HDR televisions.
 HDR TVs might only be a couple of years old, but we already have a confusing handful of HDR standards competing for prime of place on our TV screens.
 First came HDR10, then Dolby Vision, and more recently Hybrid Log Gamma and Advanced HDR.

-Now though, there's a new fighter in the ring.
-Called HDR10+, it hopes to bring the same advanced functionality of Dolby Vision to an open standard, one that content makers can use without Dolby's heft licensing fees.
+As if that wasn’t enough to wrap our heads around, there’s now another kind of TV tech to get to grips with: HDR10+.
+This video format will bring you the same advanced functionality of Dolby Vision but to an open standard, one that content makers can use without Dolby's hefty licensing fees.

-Like Dolby's competing format, HDR10+ uses 'dynamic metadata' to enhance HDR images in each scene or shot, allowing viewers to get the most out of an entire film documentary, or TV show.
+Like Dolby's competing format, HDR10+ uses 'dynamic metadata' in order to enhance HDR images in each scene or shot.
+This allows viewers to get the most out of a movie, documentary, or TV show.

-HDR10+ might have 10-bit color rather than Dolby Vision's 12-bit, but this should at least make for a better balance between light and dark scenes.
+HDR10+ might have 10-bit color compared to Dolby Vision's 12-bit, but this should at least make for a better balance between light and dark scenes.

-But if you thought HDR10+ would be another flash in the pan, you'd be wrong.
-The HDR standard has been packed into every Samsung 4K TV since 2017, not to mention numbers of Panasonic TVs and Blu-ray discs from 20th Century FOX.
-The HDR10+ revolution has already begun.
+We know what you’re thinking.
+Is HDR10+ another TV tech flash in the pan?
+Probably not.
+The HDR standard has been packed into every Samsung 4K TV since 2017, not to mention many Panasonic TVs and Blu-ray discs from 20th Century FOX.
+The HDR10+ revolution may have already begun.

 Check out the video below for everything you need to know about HDR.

 Where did HDR10+ come from?

 We first heard about HDR10+ back in April 2017, when Samsung announced it was partnering with Amazon Prime Video to support the new format, but the format took a big step forward last August with the announcement that 20th Century Fox and Panasonic were joining forces with Samsung to develop the format further.